Skip to content

 Short answers, pulled from the story.

-When was Frank Kermode born and where did he arrive?
+Where was Frank Kermode born and what were his origins?

-Why did Frank Kermode resign from Encounter magazine in 1965?
+Why did Frank Kermode resign from the magazine Encounter?

-How did Frank Kermode lose valuable books and manuscripts in September 1996?
+What happened to Frank Kermode's books and manuscripts in 1996?